zxlim/ICT2x01-p4-6/README.md

 **5. Request for review and wait for Approval**
 <br />
-When ready for code review, label the PR with the `request-review` label.
+When ready for code review, label the PR with the `review-requested` label.
 2 reviewers are to check and verify the changes before approving the PR.
 Reviewers have the right to request for changes to the PR by providing comments to support their justification.

 **6. Perform merge commit via GitHub**
 <br />